MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Get-AzureRmWebAppSlotConfigName.md

 ### Example 1: Get configuration settings for a slot
 ```
-Get-AzureRmWebAppSlotConfigName -ResourceGroupName "Default-Web-WestUS" -Name "ContosoSite"
+PS C:\> Get-AzureRmWebAppSlotConfigName -ResourceGroupName "Default-Web-WestUS" -Name "ContosoSite"
 ```

-This example gets configuration settings for a slot pertaining to the web app named "ContosoSite" in the "Default-Web-WestUS" resource group.
+This command gets configuration settings for a slot pertaining to the web app named "ContosoSite" in the "Default-Web-WestUS" resource group.

 ## PARAMETERS